On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Abstract

 \section{Abstract}

-On-policy reinforcement learning (\RL{}) algorithms perform policy updates using i.i.d.\ trajectories collected by the current policy.
-However, after observing only a finite number of trajectories, on-policy sampling may produce data that fails to match the expected on-policy data distribution.
-This \textit{sampling error} leads to noisy updates and data inefficient on-policy learning.
-Recent work in the policy evaluation setting has shown that non-i.i.d.\@, off-policy sampling can produce data with lower sampling error than on-policy sampling can produce~\citep{zhong2022robust}.
-Motivated by this observation, we introduce an adaptive, off-policy sampling method to improve the data efficiency of on-policy policy gradient algorithms.
-Our method, \textbf{P}roximal \textbf{R}obust \textbf{O}n-\textbf{P}olicy \textbf{S}ampling (\PROPS{}), reduces sampling error by collecting data with a \textit{behavior policy} that increases the probability of sampling actions that are under-sampled with respect to the current policy.
-Rather than discarding data from old policies -- as is commonly done in on-policy algorithms -- \PROPS{} uses data collection to adjust the distribution of previously collected data to be approximately on-policy.
-We empirically evaluate \PROPS{} on both continuous-action MuJoCo benchmark tasks as well as discrete-action tasks and demonstrate that (1) \PROPS{} decreases sampling error throughout training and (2) improves the data efficiency of on-policy policy gradient algorithms.
-Our work improves the \RL{} community’s understanding of a nuance in the on-policy vs off-policy dichotomy: \textit{on-policy learning requires on-policy data, not on-policy sampling.}
+On-policy reinforcement learning (RL) algorithms are typically characterized as algorithms that perform policy updates using i.i.d.\@ trajectories collected by the agent's current policy.
+However, after observing only a finite number of trajectories, such on-policy sampling may produce data that fails to match the expected on-policy data distribution.
+This \textit{sampling error} leads to high-variance gradient estimates that yield data-inefficient on-policy learning.
+Recent work in the policy evaluation setting has shown that non-i.i.d.\@, off-policy sampling can produce data with lower sampling error w.r.t.\@ the expected on-policy distribution than on-policy sampling can produce~\citep{zhong2022robust}.
+Motivated by this observation, we introduce an adaptive, off-policy sampling method to reduce sampling error during on-policy policy gradient RL training.
+Our method, \textbf{P}roximal \textbf{R}obust \textbf{O}n-\textbf{P}olicy \textbf{S}ampling (PROPS), reduces sampling error by collecting data with a \textit{behavior policy} that increases the probability of sampling actions that are under-sampled w.r.t.\@ the current policy.
+We empirically evaluate PROPS on continuous-action MuJoCo benchmark tasks as well as discrete-action tasks and demonstrate that (1) PROPS decreases sampling error throughout training and (2) increases the data efficiency of on-policy policy gradient algorithms.